About Prenups in New York

 Long Island Prenuptial Agreement Attorneys

-For 40 years, our team of Long Island prenuptial agreement lawyers have been helping clients navigate the complex area of family law.
+For 40 years, our team of Long Island prenuptial agreement lawyers has been helping clients navigate the complex area of family law.
 Wisselman, Harounian & Associates has more than 150 collective years of experience, helping clients reach their goals in all areas of family law and divorce, including prenups.
 We know how to simplify everything for you, making sure you understand what to expect every step of the way.

 Are you interested in discussing a prenuptial agreement with our team?
 Call us today and learn more.